 3GPP defined Network Capability Exposure in 4G and 5G, to expose the network capabilities to application functions through Northbound APIs.
 The exposed network capabilities include the core network capabilities and application enabler layer capabilities.

 Network capability exposure is one of the key topics that emerges out of Stage-1 and stage-2 studies.
 3GPP TR 22.870 illustrates various use cases indicating capability exposure requirements.
 In stage-2, SA6 and SA2 are currently considering the capability exposure (WA1 in SA6 6G study discussions) and network exposure frameworks (WT#1.2 in SA2 6G study discussions) as work areas.
-Additionally, new technologies (e.g., AI powered applications) are in study considerations for 6G networks.
+Additionally, new technologies (e.g., AI enabled applications) are in study considerations for 6G networks.

-In this study, the expected work for CT work groups will include analysis and study on the stage 3 protocol requirements and candidate protocols for 3GPP 6G Network Capability Exposure, considering 6G use cases and requirements, addressing any limitations in current 5G protocols for exposure, supporting new technologies (e.g., AI powered applications) and API paradigms, coordination/synergies with external systems, coexistence with previous generation exposure services and NBI documentation enhancements.
+In this study, the expected work for CT work groups will include analysis and study on the stage 3 protocol requirements and candidate protocols for 3GPP 6G Network Capability Exposure, considering 6G use cases and requirements, addressing any limitations in current 5G protocols for exposure, supporting new technologies (e.g., AI powered applications) and API paradigms, coordination/synergies with external systems, coexistence with previous generation exposure services and NBI documentation.

 4 Objective